Team-campfire/campfire/SECURITY.md

 ## Reporting a Vulnerability

 Contact us at teamcampfire21@gmail.com with the subject line "Secruity Vulnerability."
-In the body of the messange please detail how to recreate this vulnerability.
+In the body of the message please detail how to recreate this vulnerability.